 “I get bored very easily, but with winemaking every day is different, every year is different.
 Wine is a live product, it’s not like making [a soft drink] and just opening a tap; there’s a lot of thought in it, planning in it and blending in it.
 I love creating wine.
 You have to be an artisan…every year you start over and one day is different to the next”.

-JD joined us a little after the Wildeberg estate was founded in 2016 and has been integral to the site’s development from an empty field and farmhouse, to vineyards and winery:
+After over a decade of winemaking, JD Rossouw joined Boutinot in 2017 as Estate Manager and Winemaker at Wildeberg and has been integral to the site’s development from an empty field and farmhouse, to vineyards and winery: